changjongkim/sc_rebuttal/rebuttal_cascade.md

 ## B. Novelty relative to the named prior works (R4)

 The contribution is not any single row of Table I. It is their unified coordination, which no named system provides in this environment.
-Each named work lacks a capability CASCADE requires.
+Each named work lacks a capability that CASCADE requires.

 - vLLM prefix caching keeps content-addressed prefixes in one node's GPU HBM.
 It has no cross-node sharing, no DRAM or PFS tiering, and no global deduplication.